bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+The user's state is stored on the session instead of on the JSON web token.
+This can make it more difficult for the user to pick back up where they left off when a session is over when they do not use JSON web tokens.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+It hashes passwords so that way they are not available in plain text for anyone to see.

 3. How are unit tests different from integration and end-to-end testing?
+Unit tests test individual function in  the code to make sure they work independently.
+End to end and integration make sure the functions work with one another to make sure the whole app works.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+It starts with the tests first and makes sure those pass.
+It can be more time upfront writing the tests but it saves time later down the road because it makes sure all parts of the app work.